emmanuelvelmo/Follow-for-Follow-Social-Media-Bot/README.md

-# Follow-for-follow-social-media-bot
+# Follow for follow and web scraping social media bot
-A simple follow for follow bot for TikTok and Instagram
+A simple follow for follow and web scraping bot for TikTok, Instagram, Facebook and Whatsapp